evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 https://www.youtube.com/watch?v=2wrPGtP61fo&t=21h11m
 - When we multiply or divide rational expressions, we follow the same rules as with fractions
 - First check the fractions are simplified, then check if you can cross cancel, then attempt to factor and cancel
+- To divide rational expressions, multiply the first rational expression by the reciprocal of the second (KCF)
 ### Multiplying and Simplifying Rational Expressions ($\frac{n^2 - 3n - 18}{5n + 15} \cdot \frac{8n^2 - 32n}{n - 4}$)

 **Problem:** Multiply $\frac{n^2 - 3n - 18}{5n + 15} \cdot \frac{8n^2 - 32n}{n - 4}$